King Meets Military Retirees, Families Of Martyrs In Al Ghamr

-Al Ghamr, February 21 (Petra) -- His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Wednesday expressed pride in military retirees and veterans, thanking them for their service and describing them as role models for future generations.
+(MENAFN- Jordan Times) AL GHAMR - His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Wednesday expressed pride in military retirees and veterans, thanking them for their service and describing them as role models for future generations.

-According to a royal court statement, During a meeting with military retirees and families of martyrs in Al Ghamr, His Majesty expressed best wishes to them on the occasion of Veterans Day, commending their dedication to the homeland.
+During a meeting with military retirees and families of martyrs in Al Ghamr, His Majesty expressed best wishes to them on the occasion of Veterans Day, commending their dedication to the homeland, according to a Royal Court statement.

 The King also paid tribute to the martyrs who sacrificed their lives to safeguard Jordan.